thequotablewalkingdead/thequotablewalkingdead.github.io/_front_page_artifacts/shirts.md

 t-shirt such as the ones we make.
 This is great way to meet new people and break the ice.
 We call these Icebreaker t-shirts because they help get the conversation started.

-Like I said before we love AMC The Walking Dead so anyone who goes to our site right now gets `$4.00 OFF` their order with this coupon code: `AMCTWD`.
+Like I said before we love AMC TWD so anyone who goes to our site right now gets `$4.00 OFF` their order with this coupon code: `AMCTWD`.
 Also, if you order `2 or more shirts`, you'll get `FREE SHIPPING` so you'll save even more.

 [Shop for a T-Shirt ›](https://oddtoaster.com)